mdrasmus/boxcutter/README.txt

 usage: boxcutter [OPTIONS] [OUTPUT_FILENAME]

-Saves a bitmap screenshot to 'OUTPUT_FILENAME' if given.
-Otherwise, screenshot is stored on clipboard by default.
+Saves a screenshot to 'OUTPUT_FILENAME' if given.
+Only output formats "*.bmp" and "*.png" are supported.
+If no file name is given, screenshot is stored on clipboard by default.

 OPTIONS